-For your first few lace knitting projects it is a good idea to start with a published knitting pattern.
+For your first few lace knitting projects, it is a good idea to start with a published knitting pattern.
 Someone will have already done the work for you in coming up with a design and working out the correct stitch count and shaping.

-If you are a lace beginner who is a visual learner it will help you to find knitting patterns with stitch diagrams.
+If you are a lace beginner who is a visual learner, it will help you to find knitting patterns with stitch diagrams.
 A stitch diagram will graphically lay out the

-Once you get comfortable with the basics you can begin experimenting with incorporating lace motifs into your own knitting patterns.
+Once you get comfortable with the basics, you can begin experimenting with incorporating lace motifs into your own knitting patterns.

-Lace Knit Projects
+Knit Lace Projects

 Blocking Finished Lace Products

-If your tension throughout a lace project was not consistent you can make up for a few mistakes with a good blocking.
-Once you have tied in your ends get the item thoroughly wet.
-Gently pull the edges of the project so all stitches begin to even out.
+If your tension throughout a lace project was not consistent, you can make up for a few mistakes with a good blocking.
+Once you have tied in your ends, get the item thoroughly wet.
+Gently pull the edges of the project, so all stitches begin to even out.
 Lay the item flat to dry.

 If these instructions differ from blocking instructions on the yarn label, then defer to those that came with the yarn; each material responds to blocking differently.